Understanding California's Definition of Involuntary Manslaughter | Temecula, Murrieta and Riverside Criminal Defense Attorney

 Secure Your Legal Defense

-If you have been charged with involuntary manslaughter, contact us at The Law Office of Nic Cocis & Associates for a free consultation.
+If you have been charged with involuntary manslaughter, contact us at The Law Office of Nicolai Cocis & Associates for a free consultation.
 Our criminal defense attorneys are available to help you fight the charge.